 If you own a leasehold property you need to keep the term of the lease under constant review as leases of less than 80 years remaining are typically harder to sell and many mortgage providers will not lend on property with less than 70 years remaining.

 There are a number of ways in which you can extend a lease and each have their own qualifying criteria.
-To discuss whether you are able to extend your lease you should speak to one of our legal advisors who will be able to discuss the process with you and advice you on what you should do.
+To discuss whether you are able to extend your lease you should speak to one of our legal advisors, our team of conveyancing and lease extension solicitors will be able to discuss the process with you and advice you on what you should do.

 Please note that you will have to pay a sum ("a premium") to extend the lease and will also be responsible for your Landlord's legal costs in addition to your own.